Hamburger

 Limited Partnership

 In a limited partnership (LP), the general partner is liable for all debts and obligations of the firm.
-The liability of the limited partners is limited to the amount agreed to contribute as capital at the inception of the partnership.
+The liability of the limited partners is limited to the amount agreed to be contributed as capital at the inception of the partnership.
 An LP must have a minimum of 2 people and a maximum of 20 people.
 Unlike an LLP, an LP distinguishes between a general partner and a limited partner.
 A limited partner’s liability is limited, while that of general partner is not.
 That is, a general partner is liable for all the debts and obligations of the firm, but, while a limited partner shall contribute or agree to contribute to the capital of the firm, they shall not be liable for the debts or obligations of the firm beyond the amount they have contributed.

 Company limited by guarantee